kherge-archive/php-annotations/README.md

 ### To String

-To convert a list of tokens to a string, you will need to use an instance of the `ToString` class:
+An instance of `ToString` is used to convert tokens to their string representation.

 ```php
 use Herrera\Annotations\Convert\ToString;